 - What makes this so sad is Danny was the only person who was still Happily Married out of the main cast.
 You'd think that number would grow as the series went on, but it instead went away entirely.
 With the demise of Linda, now all of the major characters in the Reagan family are unwed, and the Cartwright Curse has taken full effect on them.
 Twisting the knife even harder, Kevin's wife on Kevin Can Wait was also just McLeaned on the opener of its new fall season for 2017 on CBS.

 - There's also the cruel irony of Linda always worrying about Danny's safety, only for HER to be the one killed.

 - It is later revealed that Linda's helicopter accident was indeed not an accident.
 But a sabotage set up by the cartel who sent Delgado to torch Danny's house.

-- Danny sitting at the unconscious Baez' bedside (she's suffered an accidental drug overdose after handling drugs in a suspect's apartment) and quietly pleading with her to Please Wake Up:"I can't afford to lose you too."
+- Danny sitting at the unconscious Baez' bedside (she's suffered an accidental drug overdose after handling drugs in a suspect's apartment) and quietly pleading with her to Please Wake Up:"I really can't afford to lose you too."